bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

 ![Alt text](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/Images/Overview%20Challenge%20Framework.png)

 ## The simulation of daily urban travels

-2-3 sentence from the pb statement *To be completed*
+The overall goal of the first phase of the Uber Prize is to find the *best policy* that will *optimize the quality of the  transportation systems* in Sioux Faux.
+A *policy* is a combination of inputs on public transit operations and public transit financial aspects.
+Further explanations on input parameters can be found below ("The simulation inputs").

+To test a policy, we want to simulate the daily travels of a population of simulated individuals called *Agents*.
+During one day, the agents who make decisions about what transportation mode(s) to use to travel to and from their daily activities

 ### What is BEAM?
-BEAM stands for Behavior, Energy, Autonomy, and Mobility. - *To be completed*
+The simulatir BEAM stands for Behavior, Energy, Autonomy, and Mobility. - *To be completed*

 To read more documentation on BEAM, click [here](https://beam.readthedocs.io/en/latest/about.html#overview).